-The Middle Class Trap
+The Middle-Class Trap

-Although the middle class is doing better than the working class, they’re still just hanging by a thread, teetering on the brink of financial ruin.
-The pandemic has brought this to light in a big way, but it was always there, bubbling just beneath the surface.
+Although the middle class is doing better than the working class, they’re still hanging by a thread, teetering on the brink of financial ruin.
+The pandemic and subsequent rise in inflation brought this to light in a big way, but it was always there, bubbling just beneath the surface.

 There’s Nothing Wrong With Being Middle Class

-But There’s Something Wrong with Our System
+There’s Something Wrong with Our System

 Is It Their Fault?

-There’s no incentive to change it, to actually help the people feel safe and comfortable, because they are doing exactly what they system wants them to do: working a menial job and buying stuff to fill the empty space in their lives – both of which puts profits into the hands of system architects.
+There’s no incentive to change it, to actually help the people feel safe and comfortable because they are doing precisely what the system wants them to do: working a menial job and buying stuff to fill the empty space in their lives – both of which puts profits into the hands of system architects.

 Attending college is one of the most expensive endeavors of most people’s lives.
-Normal people who want to get ahead need to sign up for outrageous student loans just for the chance of making enough money to be able to pay it off in the future.
+Ordinary people who want to get ahead need to sign up for outrageous student loans just for the chance of making enough money to be able to pay it off in the future.

 Overall High Cost of Living

 With prices going up and wages remaining stagnant, it’s no wonder that the middle class is feeling squeezed.
-People can’t afford their basic necessities, and they lean on credit cards to help them get through the month.
-Which puts them right back into more debt.
+People can’t afford their basic necessities and lean on credit cards to help them through the month, continuing the cycle of endless debt.